jeluard/lucuma/README.md

 Custom elements are defined as maps of keyword / value.
 This map serves as the abstract definition for the element prototype.

-Once a Web Component is defined and registered in the current document a new HTML tag is available (named after the var).
+Once a Custom Element is defined and registered in the current document a new HTML tag is available (named after the var).
 It can be inserted in the DOM as any regular HTML element (including programmatically).

 ### Lifecycle